Instructor finds yoga, Christ do mesh (video)

 (Ashley Martinez, a Yoga Chicks instructor, reaches up in a lunge pose to stretch her legs and arms.
 Martinez is certified in Vinyasa yoga and has been teaching for about five years.

-Yoga Chicks instructors Danna Garland and Ashley Martinez do a standing yoga pose in their studio on East Red River Street.
+Yoga Chicks instructors Danna Garland and Ashley Martinez do a standing yoga pose in their studio at 1101 Sam Houston Drive., Suite B.

 A traditional window covering in an Indian home in Kollam.
 Windows are often left open to the elements, protected only by ornate metal coverings.